-While in Odense, Denmark, we visited evo-village “Den selvforsynende landsby“, which is Danish for “The Self-Sustaining Village”.
-It is built on ecological principles and permacultural.
+While in Odense, Denmark, we visited the eco-village “Den selvforsynende landsby“, which is Danish for “The Self-Sustaining Village”.
+It is built on ecological and permacultural principles.
 Currently 26 adults and 33 children live and build their houses here on the beautiful southern part of Funen, a larger island in the heart of the Denmark.